 The structural system of the portal steel frame buildings:

-2)Transverse load-bearing structure supports and transfers vertical and horizontal loads.
+- This structure serves to support and transfer both vertical and horizontal loads.

 2. Longitudinal Frame Structure :